Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Finite sample performance analysis of IRL decision test

-{\em Discussion of Assumptions.}\\ \ref{asmp:IRL_finite_1}: Given the finite dataset $\datafin{\trialset}$ in (\ref{eqn:dataset_finitesample}), \ref{asmp:IRL_finite_1} says that the inverse learner checks if the convex feasibility test of Theorem~\ref{thrm:NIAS_NIAC} has a feasible solution to detect an optimal stopping agent.\\ \ref{asmp:IRL_finite_2}: \ref{asmp:IRL_finite_2} says the inverse learner knows the apriori probability of the nature of the observed agent-whether it is an optimal agent or not.\\ \ref{asmp:IRL_finite_3}: Abstractly, \ref{asmp:IRL_finite_3} says that the inverse learner observes sufficiently many trials of the agent over all environments $\agentset$ such that the condition (\ref{eqn:reg_stopping}) is met. \\ First, for a given dataset $\datageneric$, note that only one out of $\epsone{\datageneric},\epstwo{\datageneric}$ is non-zero and positive.
+{\em Discussion of Assumptions.}\\ \ref{asmp:IRL_finite_1}: Given the finite dataset $\datafin{\trialset}$ in (\ref{eqn:dataset_finitesample}), \ref{asmp:IRL_finite_1} says that the inverse learner checks if the convex feasibility test of Theorem~\ref{thrm:NIAS_NIAC} has a feasible solution to detect an optimal stopping agent.\\ \ref{asmp:IRL_finite_3}: Abstractly, \ref{asmp:IRL_finite_3} says that the inverse learner observes sufficiently many trials of the agent over all environments $\agentset$ such that the condition (\ref{eqn:reg_stopping}) is met. \\ First, for a given dataset $\datageneric$, note that only one out of $\epsone{\datageneric},\epstwo{\datageneric}$ is non-zero and positive.
 Hence, (\ref{eqn:reg_stopping}) involves only the non-zero variable out of $\epsone{\datafin{\trialset}},\epstwo{\datafin{\trialset}}$.
 Some words about the RHS of (\ref{eqn:reg_stopping}). $q(\trialset)-j(\trialset)$ is a measure of how far is $\numtrials_{\min}=\min_{\state,\agent}\numtrials_{\state,\agent}$ from the remaining elements in $\trialset\symbol{92}\numtrials_{\min}$.
 Since the RHS terms are of the form $\ln(z)/z$, it is easy to check that $q(\trialset)-j(\trialset)$ decreases as the elements of $\trialset$ increase uniformly.
 As the number of samples go to infinity, the RHS in (\ref{eqn:reg_stopping}) tends to $0$, hence the condition is almost surely satisfied for infinite samples.
 For finite $\trialset$, checking if (\ref{eqn:reg_stopping}) holds requires the inverse learner to solve an optimization problem (for the LHS) and perform $\numagents\numstates$ multiplication operations and $\numagents\numstates$ addition operations to compute the RHS of (\ref{eqn:reg_stopping}). \blue{As a practical estimate, for the inverse SHT task in Sec.\,\ref{sec:example_regul_IRL_SHT} for $100$ SHT environments, we observed that the inequality in \eqref{eqn:reg_stopping} is satisfied if the samples exceeded $\sim 10^3$ for each environment. }